WaterCAN citizen tests reveal unsafe drinking water in eight municipalities across South Africa

 “South Africans should not have to second-guess whether the water from their taps and tanks is safe to drink,” said Ms Nomsa Daele, Citizen Science and Training Coordinator of WaterCAN.

-“When our community testers, are picking up E.coli in household drinking water in eight municipalities, it is deeply concerning.
+“When our community testers, are picking up bacteria in household drinking water in eight municipalities, it is deeply concerning.
 This is just a sample by committed volunteers.
 The true extent of this crisis is likely much worse,” said Daele.

 Using the WaterCAN Citizen Science Test Kits, over 500 kits were distributed to community volunteers who sampled multiple water sources comprising of taps, household storage tanks, rivers, dams and other local supplies – across all nine provinces.